 Answer: 5 states 2 territories

-- what is the colour of the top half portion of Australian Aboriginal Flag?
+- what is the color of the top half portion of the Australian Aboriginal Flag?

-After this stage, you recieve a letter saying you have passed your exam and some days later another letter comes into your mailbox approving your citizenship and letting you know that it takes between 5-8 months to recieve your invitation letter for the pledge.
+After this stage, you receive a letter saying you have passed your exam and some days later another letter comes into your mailbox approving your citizenship and letting you know that it takes between 5-8 months to receive your invitation letter for the pledge.
 The pledge is the last stage where you make your public commitment to Australia.
-Followed by this you request your pasport and voila you are an Australian citizen.
+Followed by this you request your passport and voila you are an Australian citizen.

-At the moment I am waiting for my invitation letter to do my pledge; however, I had to call the Immigration Department to let them know that I would be leaving the country for 3 weeks in September and guess what...
-They notified me that my pledge was scheduled for next Saturday July 20th 2019, same day as the Colombian independence day.
+At the moment, I am waiting for my invitation letter to do my pledge.
+However, I had to call the Immigration Department to let them know that I would be leaving the country for three weeks in September, and guess what...
+They notified that my pledge was scheduled for next Saturday, July 20th, 2019, the same day as the Colombian independence day.
 Still waiting for my letter in the mailbox to confirm all details, but I am absolutely happy and can’t believe it!
-Its here now!
+It's here now!

 Aussie Aussie Aussie Oee Oeee Oeee